 This is kind of the opposite of the "Minimum Wait Time".
 Here, multiple events must come in before a rule fires.
-Take another example.
-This time, we use a ping probe.
+For example, this time we use a ping probe.
 Ping is not a very reliable protocol, so a single ping might be lost.
 Thus, it may not be the best idea to restart some processes just because a single ping failed.
 It would be much better to wait for repetitive pings to fail before doing so.